-EDP, which began as a State-owned company, saw its statute successively transformed from a Public Limited Company of exclusively public capital to a Public Limited Company of mainly public capital.
-Currently it is a Public Limited Company in which the Portuguese State and other Public Entities have a minority shareholding.
+EDP, initially a State-owned company, saw its statute successively transformed from a Public Limited Company of exclusively public capital to a Public Limited Company of mainly public capital.
+Currently, EDP is listed on the Euronext Lisbon and the Portuguese State holds no share on EDP, either directly or indirectly.

 On 17 July 2000 a 1-to-5 Stock-split took place as a result of an amendment to the nominal value of the shares representing EDP share capital, from EUR 5 to EUR 1.